Frequently Asked Questions

 Do you have foreign or multi-language scripts?

-We have some scripts that were movies produced outside of the U.S.A., but most
+We are an English based site, but we do have some scripts that were movies produced outside of the U.S.A.

 What are storyboards?